JoshStrad/JoshStrad.github.io/project3.md

 -   **Source Code Repository:** [Source Code Link](https://github.com/JoshStrad/ui-final-project)

 ## Project description
+By: Jefferey Wedding, Dylan Lee, and Josh Stradford

 Our project is a website for a fictitious nonprofit that is holding a charity 5K run.
 The website contains information on the nonprofit, the race,